 You can do this.
 You need to grow.
 Your future and the future of the world depend on people who are awake.
 Learn to seek out new ideas and grow spiritually and intellectually.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Abrahamic Religions, Wikipedia
+(1) Abrahamic Religions, Wikipedia

-World Religions by Population, Wikipedia
+(2) World Religions by Population, Wikipedia